 Virginia law requires the Assessor to consider land rates determined by SLEAC (State Land Evaluation Advisory Council) when assessing properties under the Land Use deferral program.
-SLEAC rates for Albemarle were used to determine the 2023 taxable Land Use values.
-The improvements, home-sites and any nonqualified land of properties in this program are taxed at full market value.
+SLEAC rates for Albemarle were used to determine the 2020 taxable Land Use values.
+The improvements and home-sites of properties in this program are taxed at full market value.